node-js-academy/cordova-apps/README.md

 # cordova-apps
-droid and ios mobile apps with corvova.apache.org
+Droid and IOS mobile apps with corvova.apache.org